and-anderson21/deviget-test/README.md

 a simple aria-label attribute on button item when there is no URL.

 In order to show my knowledge on mixins,  you will find a mixin for swatch-renderer file, with a simples JS just replicating the attribute label on the bottom of the product options wrapper.

+The database dump is located in the root folder named _dump.sql.gz_.